Parent-Teacher Relationship and Cooperation: An Important Factor in Student’s Quality Learning and Self-Development

 5. Make sure your child knows that misbehavior has consequences.

 This is very important.
 Your child will never know and will never practice discipline if you don’t address and point out their misbehavior.
 They must understand that there is an equivalent value they must pay for every unacceptable conduct they practice and that they are always accountable for their actions.

 In able to promote cooperation, the following can also serve as a guide to the teachers who find it difficult to drag the uncooperative parents to the school:

 1. Establish trust.

 You can start it by informing the parents about the good things that go around the school or about the commendable deeds their children did in the class.
-Of course, parents don’t just want to hear about the bad things and don’t only want to be phoned or message just to find out something that is disappointing.
+Of course, parents don’t just want to hear about the wrong things and don’t only want to be phoned or message to find out something that is disappointing.
 Make sure you also communicate the good things in the school.
-This way, they will realize that you are good in doing your duties as their children’s second parent.
+This way, they will realize that you are right in doing your duties as their children’s second parent.

 2. Establish your authority.

 Be confident in facing the parents and show them that you are the one who knows the job best.
 Do not be intimidated when talking to the parents and always find or present them something that they are not aware of about their child.
 Parents still get surprised when they find out something new about their child so make sure that you consistently and carefully monitor your student’s progress.

 Always listen to the side of the parents’ first showing that you are sincerely processing what they say.
 It is always important to filter what they say and to always respond positively with a low tone of voice.
 The words, “I am so sorry that happened” are highly effective.
 Always insist that wrong behavior must be watched and not be repeated calmly.
 When you do this, still use the term WE and make the parents feel that correcting their child’s misbehavior is teamwork between you and them.
 Making them think that you both are working together on the matter you raise will surely win their hearts.